jouwdan/tutors-final-project/README.md

 ## Initial Setup & Research

-As a student early on in the course, I was not very familiar with frontend development.
-I spend multiple evenings getting used to the codebase - learning to use Git to get the code, learning to run the code on my local machine & learning my way around the codebase to figure out what does what.
-I then decided to research the tech stack being used, Svelte & TailwindCSS, and put out feelers to see what UI libraries were out there that would work with this tech stack that would provide a more compelling user experience.
-This was when I came across [Daisy UI](https://daisyui.com), an open source UI component library built on top of TailwindCSS that provided component classes that simplifies the building of a User Interface.
+As a student early in my course of study, I had limited experience with frontend development.
+In order to familiarize myself with the codebase of the Tutors project, I dedicated multiple evenings to learning various tools and technologies such as Git, running code on a local machine, and navigating the codebase to understand its various components.
+I then conducted research on the tech stack being used, which included Svelte and TailwindCSS, and explored various UI libraries that could potentially improve the user experience when used in conjunction with these technologies.
+It was during this research that I discovered [Daisy UI](https://daisyui.com), an open-source UI component library built on top of TailwindCSS that provides a simplified approach to building User Interfaces through the use of pre-defined component classes.

 ## Implementing DaisyUI

-After ensuring all aspects of Tutors would be covered by DaisyUI's component library, I decided to go ahead and start implementing DaisyUI in Tutors.
-The initial wireframe was built using TailwindCSS & DaisyUI using Stackblitz, an online code editor.
-The code for this can be found [here](https://stackblitz.com/edit/daisyui-svelte-vite-cfhqdw?file=src/App.svelte).
+After confirming that DaisyUI's component library would provide comprehensive coverage for all components needed in Tutors, I proceeded to implement the library in the project.
+The initial wireframe was created using a combination of TailwindCSS and DaisyUI via Stackblitz, an online code editor.
+The code for this stage of the project can be accessed [here](https://stackblitz.com/edit/daisyui-svelte-vite-cfhqdw?file=src/App.svelte).

 During the implementation of DaisyUI I experimented with the colour styles, implemented the [theme-switch](https://github.com/saadeghi/theme-change) for dark mode & changing themes and the [iconify](https://icon-sets.iconify.design) package for icons.
 In below figures 3 - 7 I have provided work in progress screenshots of this implementation.